UadKLab/CLIPPER-2.0/README.md

 ## To do list:
 - [ ] Refactor code (made branch annotator_refactor with a folder for refactored code)
     - [x] Rewritten for readability and modularity, but not refactored as described above
+    - [x] Clean up destination folders and structured output better
+    - [ ] Clean up paths and use Path for relative paths
 - [ ] Spectronaut support
 - [ ] Dimethylation support
     - [ ] Dimethylation support for Spectromine